CaptainBear079/Project-Play/README.md

 Good Luck by trying :)

 ## Change Log
-- Version 0.1
+- Version 0.1 Planning
+- Version 0.2 Planning

+## Next Release
+- Version 0.3 Alpha
+- Version 0.5 Beta
+- Version 1.0 Release

 ## How to Install
 Download
-1.Download the latest release from the repository 2.Run the installer
+- 1.Download the latest release from the repository
+- 2.Run the installer
-3.Go to the installation directory and extract the files from Controller.zip
+- 3.Go to the installation directory and extract the files from Controller.zip

 Compile
-1. Clone the repository
+- 1.Clone the repository
-2.Compile with Make or CMake
+- 2.Compile with Make or CMake

 ## How to use